jidiai/Competition_RL4Stock/README.md

 This repo provide the source code for the [KaFang Technology - Stock Trading Reinforcement Learning Challenge](http://www.jidiai.cn/compete_detail?compete=45)

+"RL4Stock (Stock Trading Reinforcement Learning Challenge) is hosted by KAFANG Technology Co., Ltd. It is a reinforcement learning competition tailored for real stock trading scenarios.
+The competition aims to provide a platform for researchers interested in reinforcement learning to develop effective stock trading strategies.
+Participants are encouraged to explore various innovative ideas and approaches in this competition, and we have prepared substantial rewards for participants.
+We welcome everyone to join.

 ## Multi-Agent Game Evaluation Platform --- Jidi (及第)